Is land still able to be in use when a wind farm is present?

 How can I judge if my client’s land holds value for a wind farm?

 The best way to judge your client’s land for wind farm potential is by using LandGate’s LandApp tool.
-This tool has all of the data needed to discover the value of your client’s parcel.
-You will be able to view your client’s parcel’s proximity to substations, transmission lines, distribution lines, and other data points like wind speed.
+LandAoo has all of the data needed to discover the value of your client’s property for a potential wind lease.
+You can view any property's proximity to substations, transmission lines, distribution lines, wind speeds, and local renewable energy incentives.

 How much land is needed to build a wind farm?

-Most wind farm developers are looking for land at least 60 acres per wind turbine even though a small percentage of the land is used for the placement.
-Realistically, 1 acre of land can house about 5 wind turbines.
+Most wind farm developers are looking for large tracts of land, even though only a small percentage of the land is used for the actual placement of the wind turbines.